 |This is from 1931.
 Just a guy in the seat ahead... but look at the rear-view mirror.
 Could it be...
 Adolf Hitler?|

-Hoffmann obviously posed both of these since the rear view mirror is tilted in Hitler’s direction.
+Hoffmann obviously posed the picture above since the rear view mirror is tilted in Hitler’s direction.

 Hitler, of course, is credited with coming up with the VW Beetle.
+Yes - Adolf Hitler literally designed the original Volkswagen Beetle.
 Who know that the Fuhrer was a gearhead?